Skip to main content

 But after 15 years, the data tells a very different story.
 Instead of reducing wealth inequality, Bitcoin has escalated it to levels that even the Wall Street seems relatively more democratic.

-As an engineer and the author of The Bitcoin Pyramid and The Bucket-Water Analogy, allow me to show you the reality of who actually controls the costliest cryptocurrency.
+As an engineer, allow me to show you the reality of who actually controls the costliest cryptocurrency.

 The "2%" Reality